istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 - Control egress traffic in a secure and transparent way
 - Specify external services as domain names

-- Use Kubernetes artifacts to specify a traffic source.
+- Use Kubernetes artifacts to specify the traffic source.

 In my opinion, secure control of egress traffic is a great choice if you are looking for your first Istio use case.
 In this case, Istio already provides you some benefits even before you start using all other Istio features:
 [traffic management](/docs/tasks/traffic-management/), [security](/docs/tasks/security/),